-In 2022, revenue in the Mobile Games segment is projected to reach US$124.90bn, according to Statista.
+According to Statista, revenue due to game monetization in the Mobile Games segment is projected to reach US$124.90bn in 2022.
 And the growth of this sector is not slowing down anytime soon.
 Revenue is expected to show an annual growth rate (CAGR 2022-2026) of 8.74%, resulting in a projected market volume of US$174.60bn by 2026.

 So, if you are a mobile game owner, you know there is money to be made in this sector, but how?
 In this article, we will discuss game monetization strategies that will help you successfully monetize your mobile games.